Save your style, organize your closet

 No but... it's the world upside down.

 Today I present to you an article on tidying up ...
-Me, writing this article, when basically, I am the biggest "stacker-of-clothes-in-a-ball" in the universe?
+Me, writing this article, when basically, I am the biggest "piler-of-clothes-in-a-ball" in the universe?
 Me who feels a tension coming on as soon as someone talks to me about Marie Kondō ?
-Me who often says to myself: “No, I’ll keep that, you never know”?
+Me who often says to myself: "No, I'll keep that, you never know"?

-And today, I would like to share these findings with you, so that all lazy people like me make a little effort.
-Friends, it's for your own good... and that of style, believe me!
+And today, I would like to share these findings with you, so that all lazy people like me can make a little effort.
+Friends, it's for your own good... and that of your style, believe me!

-tidy closet full of men's clothes
+tidy closet filled with men's clothes

 Top of the pile, easy choice

-pictogram tower of pisa
+leaning tower of pisa pictogram

 Solutions: